Are you planning a trip from Hurghada to Luxor? Here is all you need to know before visiting Luxor from Hurghada.

 What is Luxor | Luxor in a nutshell

-Luxor is a city located in Upper Egypt, the distance between Luxor and Cairo is about 650 (403 Miles) kilometres (by car).
+Luxor is a city located in Upper Egypt.
+The distance between Luxor and Cairo is about 650 (403 Miles) kilometers (by car).
 So the pyramids are quite far away from Luxor.

 It used to be one of the most important cities of ancient Egypt, mostly because of its location right next to the Nile River.

 Today Luxor is one of the most important cities for tourism in Egypt.
 Earlier Luxor has been known as Theba (Theban) and Waset, the city was named Luxor in 624 B.C.

 The city has been divided into two main areas on both sides of the Nile river.
 The areas are called the West Bank and the East bank.